 The size of your discount matters.

-On average, it takes a 58% discount to coax Americans to shop on Black Friday.
+Black Friday statistics from 2021 showed that it takes a 58% discount to coax Americans to shop on Black Friday.
 Almost one in five adults (19%) said it would take a 50% discount, while 15% said it would take a 90% discount.

 Lead with attention-grabbing deals

 Naturally, all deals should be attention-grabbing, but some will be more contextually appealing.
 For example, if you’re marketing to previous customers, you could personalize the offer to their purchase history.
-But if you can’t personalize the deal based on previous purchases, then lead with your biggest or broadest discounts first.
+But if you can’t personalize the deal based on previous purchases, lead with your biggest or broadest discounts first.

 Offer free shipping if you can